dtkeppler/100-days-of-code/log.md

 **Takeaways:**  Man, this one is tricky.
 Finally realized that in order to run through an entire for-loop and pick out the target object, variables are needed for the object that meets the condition, as well as for the object's index.

 **Link to work:** n/a

+### Day 6: June 12, 2017
+#### Time: 1.5 hours

+**Today's Progress**: Completed FCC challenge "Profile Lookup" and the rest of intro to JS.
+Moved on to OOP and covered constructor functions.

+**Takeaways:**  It was VERY satisfying to finally get the "Profile Lookup" working.
+Learned about Regular Expressions (searches within strings), which will be useful.
+It was helpful to have a refresher on Constructor functions.

+**Link to work:** n/a